Spinal Muscular Atrophy – Key Information

 What is Spinal Muscular Atrophy?

 Spinal Muscular Atrophy (SMA) is a rare, genetically inherited neuromuscular condition.
-It causes progressive muscular weakness and loss of movement due to muscle wasting (atrophy).
+It causes progressive muscle weakness and loss of movement due to muscle wasting (atrophy).
 This may affect crawling and walking ability, arm, hand, head and neck movement, breathing and swallowing.
+There are different forms of SMA and a wide spectrum of how severely children, young people and adults are affected.

-- SMA Type 2: symptoms begin between the ages of 7 and 18 months.
-Children with SMA Type 2 are unable to stand without support.
-Though this is a serious neuromuscular condition that may shorten life expectancy1, improvements in care standards mean that the majority of people can live long, fulfilling lives.
+- SMA Type 2: symptoms usually begin between the ages of 7 and 18 months.
+Children are unable to stand without support and may be described as ‘sitters’.
+Their weak respiratory muscles can make it difficult for them to cough effectively, which can make them more vulnerable to chest (respiratory) infections.
+Though this is a serious neuromuscular condition that may shorten life expectancy2, improvements in care standards mean that the majority can live long, fulfilling lives.

-- SMA Type 3: symptoms begin after 18 months of age.
+- SMA Type 3a: symptoms usually begin between 18 months and 3 years of age.
 Children can stand and walk, although this will become more difficult and they will need more support with this over time.
-Life expectancy for children diagnosed with SMA Type 3 is not affected2 and most people can live long, fulfilling lives.
+In SMA Type 3b, symptoms usually begin after 3 years.
+Difficulties with standing and walking usually occur later than for children who have earlier symptoms.
+Depending upon the individual impact of their condition, children and adults with SMA Type 3 may be described as ‘sitters’ or ‘walkers’.
+They don’t usually have breathing problems, their life expectancy is not affected3 and most can live long, fulfilling lives.

 - SMA Type 4: symptoms begin in adulthood and include mild to moderate muscle weakness in the arms and legs and some difficulty walking.
-SMA Type 4 is not life-threatening3.
+SMA Type 4 is not life-threatening4.
+It is a form of Adult Onset SMA.

-For more information about diagnosis and the different types and rarer forms of SMA, visit: www.smasupportuk.org.uk/about-sma
+For more information about diagnosis and management of these forms of SMA and other even rarer forms of childhood and Adult Onset SMA, visit: www.smasupportuk.org.uk/about-sma

 What causes the main types of SMA?